 Abstract: The Performance Track program provides recognition and incentives for facilities that demonstrate to the Agency that they are top environmental performers.
-Performance Track is a voluntary, facility-based program that reviews applicants twice a year for conformance to four core criteria.
-These criteria are: a commitment to continuous

-Environmental Management system in place for at least one year, a solid record of compliance, and a commitment to community outreach and annual public reporting.
+Performance Track is a voluntary, facility based program that reviews applicants twice a year for conformance to four core criteria.
+These criteria are: a commitment to continuous improvement, a well-functioning Environmental Management system in place for at least one year, a solid record of compliance, and a commitment to community outreach and annual public reporting.
 Currently there are about 300 members in Performance Track.
 In this action, EPA plans to propose a streamlined process for permit modifications, performance based standards for tanks, new capabilities for standardized permits, and reduced duplication between RCRA and CAA standards.
 These incentives will be available only to facilities that are members of the Performance Track program.
 Should a facility choose to leave the program, any regulatory benefits they receive will no longer be available.
 Performance Track facilities commit to environmental improvements that reach beyond regulatory compliance, and as such benefits are quantifiable via each member facilities' annual report, and in aggregate through EPA's progress reports on the program.
-In EPA's first Performance Track progress report, member facilities collectively reduced: Energy use by 3.1 million MMBTUs; water use by 775 million gallons; hazardous materials use by 17,996 tons; solid waste by 176,126 tons; hazardous

-(SO2) by 13,621 tons; and toxic discharges to water by 6,834 tons.
+In EPA's first Performance Track progress report, member facilities collectively reduced: Energy use by 3.1 million MMBTUs; Water use by 775 million gallons; Hazardous materials use by 17,996 tons; Solid waste by 176,126 tons; Hazardous waste by 6,558 tons; Emissions of greenhouse gases by oxides (NOx) by 2,152 tons; Emissions of sulfur dioxide (SO2) by 13,621 tons; and toxic discharges to water by 6,834 tons.
 Members also increased their use of reused and recycled materials by 13,760 tons and preserved or restored 4,485 acres of habitat.